 4.6 DECOMMISSIONING PHASE

 The decommissioning of these developments is not foreseen as the intended development is envisaged to be permanent.
-If this infrastructure development is decommissioned the following management actions should apply.
+In the event that this infrastructure development is decommissioned the following management actions should apply.

 Table 4-5: Decommissioning phase management actions